Job hunting doesn’t have to be stressful. Follow the below steps to land an interview at your dream job.

 Companies encourage employees to refer friends to certain positions by offering incentives and prizes.

-I didn’t realize that today most companies make the referral process completely automated AND it’s encouraged!
+Most companies today make the referral process completely automated AND it’s encouraged!
+It’s not awkward at all.

 If you tell your friend what position you are interested in at their company, they can go directly to their company’s careers site, search for the position, put your email address down, and they’re done.